Telemedicine, e-health: Why Are There Obstacles?

 The Importance of Data Quality

-Technologies that patients are not very familiar with
+Technologies that patients are largely unfamiliar with

 Beyond these barriers, we must not forget the person most affected: the end user—namely, the patient!
-However, the results of a recent survey conducted by Carte Blanche Partenaires, the French Society of Telemedicine (SFT), and the MRM laboratory at the University of Montpellier, in partnership with France Assos Santé and Formatic Santé, reveal that nearly half of those surveyed (45% of the 8,050 respondents) are unfamiliar with telemedicine.
+However, the results of a recent survey conducted by Carte Blanche Partenaires, the French Society of Telemedicine (SFT), and the MRM Laboratory at the University of Montpellier—in partnership with France Assos Santé and Formatic Santé—reveal that nearly half of those surveyed (45% of the 8,050 respondents) are unfamiliar with telemedicine.

 Inform, to build trust

 This finding is reminiscent of the work of sociologist Anthony Giddens, for whom the concept of trust is key to understanding technology-related changes in contemporary societies.
-Social scientists have shown that people’s lack of trust in technology stems from a lack of information or a lack of understanding of that information.
+Social scientists have shown that individuals’ lack of trust in technology stems from a lack of information or a lack of understanding of that information.

-In this context, significant efforts must be made to educate patients not only about how telemedicine works, but also about the benefits that health information technologies can offer them, while reassuring them about the transparency of their data management.The Conversation
+In this context, significant efforts must be made to educate patients not only about how telemedicine works, but also about the benefits that health information technologies can offer them, while reassuring them about the transparency of their data management.![]()

 Roxana Ologeanu-Taddei, Associate Professor with the authority to supervise research in Management Sciences at Polytech Montpellier, University of Montpellier